This Classic Potato Salad recipe is our favorite summer side dish! This potato salad recipe is creamy, delicious and tangy all at the same time!

+- Don’t Overcook The Potatoes!
 Boil the potatoes until they are just fork tender.
 Over boiling the potatoes will lead to mushy potato cubes that just break down as you mix them.
 You’ll end up with more of a mashed potato consistency than a potato salad.

-After you cook and drain the potatoes, add them back into the pot that you cooked them in so that the heat can dry out the remaining water from the potatoes.
+- Put The Potatoes Back Into The Hot Pot After You Drain Them: After you cook and drain the potatoes, add them back into the pot that you cooked them in so that the heat can dry out the remaining water from the potatoes.
 No one likes watery potato salad, so this is another great way to make sure there’s no extra water hanging around.

-While the potatoes are still warm in the pot, add the salt and white vinegar so it really gets a chance to soak into the potatoes.
+- Add Vinegar To The Potatoes When They Are Still Warm: While the potatoes are still warm in the pot, add the salt and white vinegar so it really gets a chance to soak into the potatoes.
 Again, plain potatoes don’t have a ton of flavor on their own so this is a great way to add a layer of flavor.

-Give your potato salad a chance to relax, it’s been through a lot at this point.
+- Let It Chill: Give your potato salad a chance to relax, it’s been through a lot at this point.
 Cover the bowl with plastic wrap and let the potato salad sit in the refrigerator for at least an hour to leet the flavors come together.
 You can actually make this recipe the day before to really save yourself some time!

 Ingredients For This Potato Salad Recipe

 - Yukon Gold Potatoes: We’ve already covered why these potatoes are our go to for this potato salad, but if Russet is all you have just be careful not to over cook them.